mlcommons/mobile_app_open/flutter/documentation/build-and-run.md

 ## Running tests

+`make flutter/test` will run all available tests.

+You can run only unit tests via `make flutter/test/unit`.

-You can run integration test on your device.
+You can run only integration test on your device via `make flutter/test/integration`.
-Use the following command to start the test:
-`flutter drive --driver=test_driver/integration_test.dart --target=integration_test/first_test.dart`
+Set `FLUTTER_TEST_DEVICE` environment variable to specify a device if you have more than one.
+For example: `make flutter/test/integration FLUTTER_TEST_DEVICE=windows`

 Remember that running integration test changes Flutter configuration.
 If you run this command and then try to launch the app from XCode or Visual Studio,